scalatra/scalatra-website/getting-started/ide-support.md

 adding features like refactoring and error highlighting.
 - To integrate ENSIME with your Scalatra project, use the [ensime-sbt-cmd](https://github.com/aemoncannon/ensime-sbt-cmd) plugin.
-Add this line to your `build.sbt` file:
+Add this line to your `project/build.scala` file:

 ```scala
 addSbtPlugin("org.ensime" % "ensime-sbt-cmd" % "0.1.0")